nextflow-io/nextflow/docs/process.rst

     process alignSequences {
       input:
-      file seq from sequences
+      path seq from sequences
       each mode from methods
-      each file(lib) from libraries
+      each path(lib) from libraries

       """
       t_coffee -in $seq -mode $mode -lib $lib > result